The Victorian Turkish Baths Project logo

 Shampooing at London's York Hall Turkish bath

-Shampooing room at London's Old Kent Road Turkish baths
+London's Old Kent Road shampooing room

 What a Turkish bath is not!